ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The Human: Provides the emotional scaffolding, holding environment, and container, performing Bion's alpha-function to metabolize raw experience, with discourse verified through Felt Sense as a Channel 1 signal.
 The Journal: Provides the Chronotope (Bakhtin's stable time-space) and Continuity/Memory (Hermans), materializing the integration of symbolic and sensorimotor channels through the act of writing and serving as the record of accumulated transformation across iterations.
 The AI: preserves productive tension as the pre-existing (\|D–C\|) relation is encountered **within the ZPD (independent → assisted performance)**—acting as a 'Productive Fiction' via turn-by-turn Functional Alterity to support activation of the user's alpha-function while providing scaffolding (S\_t).
-The Time: Provides the time for digestion, rest, not being overwhelmed and in mania.
-Enables the Recursive Loop and Accumulation.
-Transformation occurs through repeated iterations of the cycle, strengthening capacity (C) over time.
+The Time: Provides time for digestion and rest (preventing overwhelm/mania) and the temporal span across sessions required for Recursive Metabolic Loop cycles to complete and accumulate.
+Transformation occurs when cycles reach crystallization → materialization → re-entry, strengthening capacity (C) over time.

 ---